 (3) The declared sent-out capacity of an embedded generating unit is the capacity of the generating unit to generate and transfer electricity to the electricity transmission network, taking into account any electricity used at the connection or supplied to persons otherwise than through the electricity transmission network.

-(4) Subject to subregulation (10), the declared sent-out capacity for a generating unit is the figure published by Western Power in respect of the generating unit from time to time.
+(4) Subject to subregulation (10), the declared sent-out capacity for a generating unit is the figure published by a corporation in respect of the generating unit from time to time.

-(5) Western Power must publish the declared sent-out capacity for generating units as at 1 January 1997 or before 31 March 1997.
+(5) A corporation must publish the declared sent-out capacity for generating units as at 1 April 2006 on or before 1 May 2006.

-(6) Subject to the terms of the relevant access agreement, if a user wishes to change the declared sent-out capacity of a generating unit connected at a connection of the user for a financial year, then the user must notify Western Power in writing of the new declared sent-out capacity of the generating unit not less than 30 business days prior to the start of the financial year.
+(6) Subject to the terms of the relevant access agreement, if a user wishes to change the declared sent-out capacity of a generating unit connected at a connection of the user for a financial year, then the user must notify the corporation in writing of the new declared sent-out capacity of the generating unit not less than 30 business days prior to the start of the financial year.

 (7) If a user does not give a notice in accordance with subregulation (6) in respect of a generating unit connected at one of its entry points prior to the start of a financial year, then, subject to subregulation (10), the declared sent-out capacity of the generating unit for that financial year is the same as it was for the preceding financial year.

-(8) Subject to subregulation (10), the declared sent-out capacity for a financial year for a generating unit connected at a connection commissioned during the financial year is the figure agreed between Western Power and the user in respect of the entry point prior to electricity first being transferred between the electricity transmission network and the connection.
+(8) Subject to subregulation (10), the declared sent-out capacity for a financial year for a generating unit connected at a connection commissioned during the financial year is the figure agreed between the corporation and the user in respect of the entry point prior to electricity first being transferred between the electricity transmission network and the connection.

-(9) The declared sent-out capacity of a generating unit for a financial year set out in a notice given under subregulation (6) must not exceed the declared sent-out capacity of the generating unit for the immediately preceding financial year without the prior written agreement of Western Power.
+(9) The declared sent-out capacity of a generating unit for a financial year set out in a notice given under subregulation (6) must not exceed the declared sent-out capacity of the generating unit for the immediately preceding financial year without the prior written agreement of the corporation.

-(10) Western Power and a user may vary the declared sent-out capacity of a generating unit connected at a connection of the user for a financial year by agreement.
+(10) A corporation and a user may vary the declared sent-out capacity of a generating unit connected at a connection of the user for a financial year by agreement.

+[Regulation 38 amended in Gazette 31 Mar 2006 p.
+1335 and 1338-40.]

 39. Commencement date

-(1) An access agreement commences on the day it is entered into by Western Power and the user and the term of the access agreement runs from that day.
+(1) An access agreement commences on the day it is entered into by the corporation and the user and the term of the access agreement runs from that day.

-(2) An access agreement may provide for a later day on which the provision of access services is to commence, and, if it does so, then Western Power is under no obligation to provide access services under that access agreement until that later day.
+(2) An access agreement may provide for a later day on which the provision of access services is to commence, and, if it does so, then the corporation is under no obligation to provide access services under that access agreement until that later day.

+[Regulation 39 amended in Gazette 31 Mar 2006 p.
+1339-40.]

 Part 7 — Enforcement, liability and insurance

 40. Enforcement

-(1) If a user fails to observe or perform any of its obligations under an access agreement (in this regulation called a “default”), then Western Power may —
+(1) If a user fails to observe or perform any of its obligations under an access agreement (in this regulation called a “default”), then a corporation may —

 (a) notify the user of the default and require the user to remedy the default;